 One of TSA’s key objectives is to encourage performance improvements and raise the overall standards within its membership.
 To this end the TSA’s members have, for more than 10 years, been reporting their occupational health and safety statistics to the Association who have been aggregating this data to demonstrate overall how members have performed.
-In 2010 the collection of safety statistics was extended to include process safety metrics.

 TSA is also a member of the Federation of European Tank Storage Associations, FETSA, which is headquartered in Brussels with responsibility for monitoring EU issues which have an impact on the bulk liquid storage industry.
 It also fosters cross sector links, an example of a recent activity in this area is the work undertaken by FETSA, CEFIC, CONCAWE and FECC on the development of the IPPC-BREF on storage.

-- operate over 250 terminals across the UK and Ireland, 70 of which are COMAH sites
+- operate over 290 terminals across the UK and Ireland, 77 of which are COMAH sites

 - provide direct work for 4,000 people (including long term contractors)

-- have a combined bulk liquid storage capacity of 8,500,000 m³
+- have a combined bulk liquid storage capacity of 10,248,395 m³

-- maintain over 2,500 storage tanks
+- maintain over 2,900 storage tanks

-- manage 1,300,000 road movements, 6,000 sea movements, 7,500 rail movements and more than 1,000 inland barges per year
+- manage over 1,000,000 road movements, 7,000 sea movements, 16,000 rail movements and around 1,000 inland barges per year

 The Tank Storage Association (TSA) is a membership only organisation and we take your privacy seriously.